This layered salad is sure to be the hit of your next potluck or Easter celebration. It’s also make-ahead and customizable to your taste.

 The dressing layer goes on top of the salad to help seal the ingredients and keep them fresh.
 I chose to layer the cheese and bacon on top of the dressing since I think it’s prettier that way, but adjust and build the layers and ingredients to suit your taste.

 To dress it up for Easter or spring, I used some cute cookie or pie crust stamps.
 I have several sets of these for the seasons, used to decorated hand pies/empanadas, a Pumpkin Cheese Ball and Pumpkin-Pecan Streusel Pie.
-I picked this set up at Walmart for less than $3.00.

 I attempted to use them on slices of cheddar cheese, but the cheddar was too hard for the cutters to stamp an impression.
 I ended up with American cheese which was soft enough for the details to show and placed the bunnies, chicks and eggs around the bottom of the trifle bowl next to the layer of lettuce.